dlwalsh/gdp-world-map/README.md

-To generate the CSV file as a JSON file with lat/lng coordinates:
+To generate the CSV file into a JSON file with lat/lng coordinates:

     npm run data